 Place of Hope offers presentations, trainings and educational workshops to individuals and agencies, as well as business and civic groups that have an interest in learning about ways to prevent human trafficking.

-We are in the process of developing a new social enterprise, Hope Coffee, to help combat human trafficking in our community.
+We are in the process of developing a new social enterprise, Peninsula Coffee, to help combat human trafficking in our community.
 By buying bags of coffee or using our coffee catering services, community members will be able to provide hope to the victims on our recovery and support programs.
 This social enterprise will also create jobs for the youth in our care, where they will learn essential life-skills that they can take with them into their careers and gain the experience they need to create bright futures for themselves.